Azure-Samples/azure-search-rest-samples/Quickstart-agentic-retrieval/readme.md

 + An [Azure AI Foundry project](https://learn.microsoft.com/azure/ai-foundry/how-to/create-projects) and Azure AI Foundry resource.
 When you create a project, the resource is automatically created.

-+ A [supported chat completion model](https://learn.microsoft.com/azure/search/search-agentic-retrieval-how-to-create#supported-models).
++ A [supported LLM](https://learn.microsoft.com/azure/search/search-agentic-retrieval-how-to-create#supported-models).
 This sample uses `gpt-5-mini`.

 + A text embedding model.
 This sample uses `text-embedding-3-large`.